brielov/resty/README.md

 Note that at the time of writing `resty` has not been fully tested in the real world and is not recommended for production use (yet).
 You can play around with it on small, personal projects and report any issues you find until it becomes stable enough to be taken seriously.

-As you see in some of the examples below, `resty` and [prisma](https://prisma.io) play very well together.
+As you see in some of the examples below, `resty` and [prisma](https://prisma.io) play very well together due to the nature of being type-safe and declarative.

 ## Installation